-I have often wondered what healthy habits one must adopt to lose weight and ultimately keep it off.
+Have you ever wondered what healthy habits to start if you want to lose weight or live a healthy lifestyle?
 Does it have anything to do with having great genes?
 Or is it a matter of being consistent and disciplined?

-For weight loss success, healthy habits must be realistic and fit easily in your daily routine.
-Making a habit of working out first thing in the morning, preparing meals ahead of time, and drinking more water are some of the healthy habits that will help you lose weight fast.
+For weight loss success, healthy habits must be realistic and fit easily into your daily routine.
+Making a habit of working out first thing in the morning, preparing meals ahead of time, and drinking more water are some of the healthy habits to start.

-Also, tracking your meals, no matter how small, eating six small meals a day or simply getting a good night sleep goes a long way in helping you shed pounds.
+For a healthy lifestyle, tracking your meals, no matter how small, eating six small meals a day or simply getting a good night’s sleep goes a long way in helping you shed pounds.

 Let’s go over what it takes to lose weight and some of the healthy lifestyle habits that can change your life forever.

-A handy tip to nailing your daily routine and start losing weight is that you must not do everything at once because you might end up feeling overwhelmed and eventually give up.
+A handy tip to nailing healthy habits to follow every day is that you must not do everything at once because you might end up feeling overwhelmed and give up eventually.
 When you feel like giving up, remember what you want to accomplish, be consistent and build on the small things.
 As Aristotle said: “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.”

 1. Set yourself up for success with goals

-Before you do anything else on your road to healthy weight loss, set weight loss goals.
+Before you do anything else on your road to a healthy lifestyle or weight loss, set weight loss goals.
 Your weight loss goals should be realistic and for the long haul.

 You have to ask yourself this: what will happen to your slim figure after that vacation or high school reunion?
 Will you still be motivated enough to want to keep the weight off after the wedding?

-If the answer is no, then you should want to lose weight for the long haul and the right reasons, not to impress others.
+If the answer is no, then you should be into these healthy habits to start for the long haul and for the right reasons, not to impress others.
 Your ultimate goal should be that you want to look good and feel great all the time.
 Not just for a special occasion.

-You should lay out both short and long term goals.
+You should lay out both short and long-term goals.
 You should not be chasing a 7-day diet plan for weight loss that promises that you will lose 20 pounds in 2 weeks.
-While you may lose weight that fast, you are bound to pick it all up because your weight loss goals are not sustainable and realistic.
+While you may lose weight that fast, you are bound to pick it all up because such weight loss goals are not sustainable and realistic.

 Your aim should be to hit these small milestones (1-2 pounds a week) one small change at a time.
 If you consistently do this, you will in no time reach your weight loss goal.